 Where is the best place to live in Tennessee for families?

 We hate to keep going back to the old standby, but yet again we have to give the nod to Nashville's Suburbs.
 It simply offers the most enticing combination of location, activities, schools, and properties.
 The best part is, there's a suburb for every budget.
-Neighborhoods like Green Hills, Brentwood, and Franklin are some of the best communities in the Southeast, but can be prohibitively expensive.
+Neighborhoods like Green Hills, Brentwood, and Franklin are some of the best communities in the Southeast but can be prohibitively expensive.
 Luckily, areas like Spring Hill, Nolensville, and Mount Juliet offer plenty of family-friendly features in a more affordable real estate market.

 Where is the best place to live in Tennessee for retirees?

 There are plenty of areas in Tennessee where retirees can stretch their dollars without sacrificing space and amenities.
 Which one you choose depends on the retirement lifestyle you would like to pursue.
 If you'd like to while away the years in the mountains, we suggest communities along Tellico Lake just south of Knoxville.
-Plenty of nice shoreline, large lots, and forgiving tax laws will keep you as comfortable as possible.
-For more urban-centric retirees, Franklin really can't be beat.
+Plenty of nice shorelines, large lots, and forgiving tax laws will keep you as comfortable as possible.
+For more urban-centric retirees, Franklin really can't be beaten.
 Living costs are high, but it's a cultural hub with an astonishing restaurant and arts scene that certainly never gets old.